 Hi there!
 I'm Tracey Berg-Fulton, and I'm the Web Manager at the National Kidney Foundation.
 I'm a creative technologist, and doer of things.
 What does that mean?
-It means I combine a love of making (and occasionally breaking) things, a passion for history, and a growing relationship with the web to build things for people.
+It means I combine a love of making things, overwhelming curiosity, and a healthy dose of "sure why not" to build things for people.
 I love to code, create, write, talk, and support users and teammates.

 When I'm not running, I'm picking things up and putting them down as a competitive powerlifter.
 I photograph the old fashioned way, using a trusty Holga 120s I've owned since high school.
 You can see some of my photos over on my gallery page .
 My other side project is restoring a 1959 Nash Metropolitan under the tutelage of my dad.
 Read about the Metropolitan's issues and progress on GitHub.

 I get way too excited about Antiques Roadshow, baking, and fuzzy dogs.
 I cry at weddings, listen to old records, and generally keep my New Year's Resolutions.